walterav1984/x86raspbianfy/README.md

 It's just a script to create a <1GB Debian Stretch image for x86(i686-nonpae) based pc/notebook/embedded hardware, but mimicking raspbian-lite(raspberry pi OS) behaviour in the sense and ease of imaging, disklayout and setup connectivity.
 It will be created in full non-interactive automation using qemu delivering a raw image file.

 ## Features
-For example 'ssh' service can be enabled by creating a file named "ssh" on the boot partition, also wifi can be configured by adding a file "wpa_supplicant.conf" there and other ethernet adapters can be connected without the need to configure them first in /etc/network/interfaces (when using dhcp).
+For example 'ssh' service can be enabled by creating a file named "ssh" on the boot partition, also wifi can be configured by adding a file "wpa_supplicant.conf" there and other ethernet adapters can be connected without the need to configure them first in /etc/network/interfaces (when using dhcp) see "dhcpcd.conf".
 Like a raspbian-lite image the 'boot' partition is FAT based for easy editing by other OS and comes loaded with Grub2(BIOS&UEFI-ia32/x64) configured for both VGA or Serial Console(115200) based booting.
 In addition it also comes with a '(boot)/keyboard' file in which you can change layout from UK to US.
 The 'rootfs' partition can be easily expanded with a simple buildin resize script.
 The 'sudo' command has been configured to require no password, but it is required to type 'sudo' for all system related commands(intended).
 Just like raspbian-lite it also comes with /etc/rc.local working.
 Because of the size restrictions < 1GB it comes with less tools than raspbian-lite but hopefully enough to get you started.

 It also has similar quirks as raspbian-lite like its keyboardlayout/timezone are by default UK/UTC and locals are "en_GB.UTF-8".
 This is still intended to stay as close to raspbian-lite in sense of minimizing differences.
 It also complains like raspbian about FAT boot partition not being able to handle linking, it lacks optimization for 64bit support like raspbian but it still compatible with 64 bit systems and its bootloaders.